Bruce A. McMenomy, Ph.D. and Christe A. McMenomy, Ph.D. for Scholars Online

 Widespread radio communication was making its mark on the world at this point as well.
 Those who lived through the era recalled long afterward the vivid and visceral accounts of people like Edward R. Murrow, who reported from London during the Blitz, and before America entered the war did a good deal to win American sympathies to the British cause.
 The two videos here are video in name only: the substance is in the audio, which is chillingly immediate.

-Edward R. Murrow reporting from London during the Blitz.
+American reporter Edward R. Murrow reporting from London on the first day of the Blitz.
 Murrow became the voice of CBS in London, and had a long and distinguished career after the war as well.